 Are Naturopathic visits covered by insurance? [ top ]

-- Most health insurance plans (e.g. through your employer or school benefits plan) provide coverage for naturopathic visits as well as acupuncture treatments.
+- Many extended health insurance plans through employers or school benefit plans provide coverage for naturopathic appointments as well as acupuncture treatments.
 Insurance plans typically provide coverage for visits with a licensed naturopathic physician.
 Contact your health insurer to determine what services are covered for you, and how much coverage you have per year.
 Note that visits with Dr. Lee, N.D. fall under the “naturopathic visit” category with insurance providers, even if it is an acupuncture treatment.

 What does a Naturopathic Doctor do? [ top ]

 - ND’s are primary health care professionals.
 We treat all types of diseases & ailments, but we focus on using natural therapies such as acupuncture, Asian medicine, herbal medicine, homeopathy, hydrotherapy, nutrition, lifestyle counseling, Reiki (energy healing) and massage therapy.

 How qualified are Naturopathic Doctors? [ top ]

 - Registered naturopathic doctors have at least 7 years of post-secondary education – 3+ years in a recognized university & 4 years at one of 5 accredited naturopathic teaching institution in North America.
 Candidates for licensure must then pass rigorous medical & ethical licensing exams that are set by medical regulatory boards.

 - Click to read more about Naturopathic Qualifications.